polla-fattah/polla-fattah.github.io/_educations/2004-07-17-BSc-Salahaddin-University-Erbil.md

 ### 4- Domain Transformation

-For the subject of Engineering Analysis I have created a number of algorithmes guided by the mathematical concepts.
-The transformations was from Fast Fouriur Transform, fast fast fourior transform and z-transform.
+For the subject of Engineering Analysis I have created a number of algorithms guided by the mathematical concepts.
+The transformations was from Fast Fourier Transform, fast fast fourier transform and z-transform.
 The codes can be found [here](https://github.com/polla-fattah/Collection-of-transformations){:target="transform"}.

 ### 5- Dot-and-box Game